Simple Steps Checklist for Moms Preparing for Maternity Leave at Work

 2. Leave an Out-of-Office Maternity Leave Message/ Email

-One thing to clear off your leaving for maternity leave checklist is farewell.
+One thing to clear off your list for starting maternity leave is farewell.
 Since this is the last day before you start your maternity leave, take your time to bid your colleagues farewell.
 Say a personal goodbye and let them know that this is your last day till you are back from maternity leave.

 • “I’m on extended leave for maternity until [state date].
 Contact so-and-so for [specify work issue]”